ficcdaf/ficd-blog/ficd/index_Daniel's Computer Shack.md

 # Welcome to Daniel's Computer Shack

 Hello, dear guest!
-My name is Daniel, and thank you for visiting my tiny corner of the internet!
-It may not be fancy, it may not be dynamic, but it's mine, and I'm glad you're here.
+My name is Daniel, and thank you for visiting my computer shack!
+It's [small](https://1mb.club/), there's [no JavaScript](https://jsfree.org/), but it's mine, and I'm glad you're here.

+- Tea and coffee is available, [on the house](./images/roof.png).
+- You are welcome to sign the [guestbook](./guestbook).
+- The [cat](./images/macs_r.png) is very friendly, and you can find treats for him on the [shelf](./images/shelf.png).

+## TL;DR Topics

-On this blog, you can expect to read about:
+Generally, you can expect to read about:

 - Linux & FOSS
 - Programming